MLDSBigGuy/Mongodb-installation/README.md

       - shell commands:
         - show dbs (shows all dbs)
         - db (shows current db)

+## 5. Create Collections (foo, db...).
+In ur api, each new group(car, book) is one collection.
+Add user_ids to this collection as id. and pass enco as encoded byte array, retreive the encoded byte array later!
   - use foo (use a foo db)
-        - help (general help)
-        - ctrl- l: clear shell screen
-        - ctrl-k: truncate the right hand text
   - show collections (this is not a realtional db. cant get docs from diff. collections
   - Objectid() creates _id: if u forgot to create one!
 This Objectid have many properties like date-time etc.,. tHIS ID CAN MAKE U TO UNIQUELY RETRIEVE DOCS!
   - OBJECTID().GETIMESTAMP()

+## 6. Insert unique ids.
+Mongo automatically generates error if duplicate id is supplied
   - db.dbname.insert() - unique id.
 If no unique id, mongo generates error! handle it in python and return jsonify
       - db.dbname.save() - no unique id
   - db.dbname.find().pretty()

  ## 5. Data storage
     - doc must have _id field